jovjohnson/donutgame/README.md

 # donutgame

-Get rid of all your numbers using your math skills.
+Get rid of all the numbers using your math skills.